keyanfayaz/pythonProjects/README.md

 A collection of small python projects

-This repository is simply a place for me to store small programs so that I can receive advice from more experienced programmers as to how I can improve my code!
+This repository is simply a place for me to store small programs I've written over the years and share with the community.

 ***DESCRIPTION OF GAME OF LIFE***